Copywriting Best Practices

 Before we dive in, here are my two cents: There’s no hack to writing better.
 To become a great writer, you must learn to read well, consume great content, and draft/edit/delete a lot.
 And please don’t read below if you’re a creative genius.
 Just stop reading.
 You don’t need this.

-Why Clarity is Key #
+Why Clarity Is Key

 Copywriting is all about effective communication.
 As writers, we aim to convey a brand message regarding its product or service to the intended audience.